 Prayer at the Close of the Day (Compline) – A traditional service of prayer for night, to be used at the end of the day.
 Part of the cycle of services called the Daily Office.

 Examen Resources – a PDF with five different versions of the Examen, plus links to various Examen resources on the web.

-Daily Discipleship Pentecost 20 – A brief, two page study on the assigned Scripture texts for Sunday, October 18th.
+Daily Discipleship Epiphany 2 – A brief, two page study on the assigned Scripture texts for Sunday, January 17, 2021.
 Useful for individuals or families.

 January Prayer Ventures – A topic for prayer for each day of the month, focusing on different aspects of the ministry of the Evangelical Lutheran Church in America.
 Don’t know what to pray about?
 These petitions can help you get started!

 Camp Mount Luther Kid’s Resources – Follow this link for resources from Camp Mount Luther specifically designed for time at home during the Coronavirus Pandemic.

 Stations of the Cross – An interactive, visual prayer practice for Holy Week.